-Danger words were actually something I have only very recently heard of.
-Even in spite of my 10+ years of experience, I have only just heard of this idea!
-Nonetheless, I was so impressed with it that I thought it warranted a mention on our blog!
+Danger words are actually something that I have only very recently heard of.
+Even in spite of my 10+ years of experience in the BDSM community, I have only just heard of this idea!
+Nonetheless, I was so impressed with it that I thought it warranted a mention on our blog.

 Most people have no difficulty suggesting sex, but what do you do when you’re out and about and you fancy something a little kinkier?
 If you start flirting then it’s reasonable for your partner to assume you might want sex, so how do you convey your darker desires?

 Imagine being able to say a simple word or sentence that only your partner knows and understands, that expresses your interest to play.
 For me, that word is ‘swimming’.
 Thrown most inconspicuously into a sentence, as in “would you like to go swimming after work?”.
 When the pools are open, it actually works quite well!